-NOLAN PRINCIPLES Principle: What we do: Plan for 2017/2018: Publication of key decisions on website Senior officers' salaries and expenses are disclosed in Statement of Accounts.
-2. Integrity: Compliance with the MoCG.
-Continuously reinforce the procedures set out in the MoCG to The Chief Constable and staff will not place themselves under any financial or Ensuring that the register of gifts and hospitality is updated as and when offers are received.
-Ensuring related party's disclosure in the ensure understanding and compliance.
-On-going to 31 st March, 2017. other obligation to outside individuals or Statement of Accounts. organisations that may seek to influence them in the performance of their The Chief Officers and all staff of the OPCC have agreed to abide by the College of Policing's Code of Ethics. official duties.
-3. Objectivity: Disclosure of business interests.
-Appointments made during the year were made Further appointments are In carrying out public business, including on merit in compliance with section 7 of the Local Government and Housing Act 1989. anticipated and these will be made in compliance with the relevant statutory provisions. making public appointments, awarding contracts, The MoCG (including the Financial Regulations and the Standing Orders Relating to Contracts) expressly provide for the competitive processes to or recommending individuals for be applied in relation to contracts.
-Such processes are transparent and auditable with full rewards and benefits, the Chief Constable use being made of the 'etenderwales' and 'SelltoWales' systems.
+Principle: What we do: Plan for 2017/2018: Timolpic.
+Publication of key decisions on website 1 1411 161 261772616.
+T ubilication of key decisions on website Senior officers' salaries and expenses are 2.
+Integrity: disclosed in Statement of Accounts.
+Compliance with the MoCG.
+Continuously reinforce the z. intogrity.
+Compilation with the Mood. procedures set out in the MoCG The Chief Constable Ensuring that the register of gifts and hospitality is ensure understanding and and staff will not place themselves updated as and when offers are received. compliance.
+On-going to 31 st March, 2017. under any financial or Ensuring related party's disclosure in the Ividicii, 2017. other obligation to Statement of Accounts. outside individuals or organisations that The Chief Officers and all staff of the OPCC have may seek to agreed to abide by the College of Policing's Code influence them in the of Ethics. performance of their official duties.
+Disclosure of business interests.
+3. Objectivity: Appointments made during the year were made Further appointments are on merit in compliance with section 7 of the Local anticipated and these will be In carrying out public Government and Housing Act 1989. made in compliance with the relevant statutory provisions. business, including making public The MoCG (including the Financial Regulations relevant statutory provisions. appointments, and the Standing Orders Relating to Contracts) awarding contracts, expressly provide for the competitive processes to or recommending individuals for be applied in relation to contracts.
+Such processes are transparent and auditable with full rewards and benefits, use being made of the 'etenderwales' and the Chief Constable 'SelltoWales' systems.
 Contract documentation is and staff will make choices on merit. also published on the Blue Light Police Database, which is a national system accessible by the public.
-Contracts are also published in accordance with the requirements of the 2011 Order (as amended).
-4. Accountability: The Commissioner provides decision logs on public website in compliance with the 2011 Order Maintain good practice.
-The Chief Constable and staff will be accountable for their and with the requirements of Section 11 of the PRSRA. decisions and actions to the public and will The Chief Constable is held to account and scrutinised by the Commissioner. submit themselves to whatever scrutiny is appropriate to their office.
-Statement of Accounts produced annually and subject to audit by WAO.
-WAO report by exception on the AGS; and WAO assess the arrangements for securing economy, efficiency and effectiveness in the use of resources.
-The Commissioner and Chief Constable jointly commission an Internal Audit service and have agreed the audit plan.
+Contracts are also published in accordance with the requirements of the 2011 4.
+Accountability: Order (as amended).
+The Commissioner provides decision logs on Maintain good practice. · public website in compliance with the 2011 Order J. S. S. F. Market The Chief Constable and staff will be and with the requirements of Section 11 of the PRSRA. accountable for their FRORA. decisions and actions The Chief Constable is held to account and to the public and will submit themselves to scrutinised by the Commissioner. whatever scrutiny is Statement of Accounts produced annually and appropriate to their subject to audit by WAO. office.
+WAO report by exception on the AGS; and WAO assess the arrangements for securing economy, efficiency and effectiveness in the use of resources. effectiveness in the use of resources.
+The Commissioner and Chief Constable jointly commission an Internal Audit service and have agreed the audit plan. agrood the addit plan.
 A JAC has been appointed by the Commissioner and the Chief Constable which meets quarterly and this operates in line with guidance from CIPFA and the Financial Management Code of Practice.
-5. Openness: The Chiefs decisions are recorded on an internal register and are subject to the Publication Maintain good practice.
-The Chief Constable and staff will be as Scheme.
+5. Openness: The Chiefs decisions are recorded on an internal Maintain good practice. о. ороннозэ. register and are subject to the Publication maintain good practice.
+The Chief Constable Scheme.